jrroosevelt/VS2PCG/Events and Formats.md

 -   The Fantastic Battles

 Note: The  _only_ 200-card set not legal for this format is Vs. System 2PCG: Legacy.  **ALL other 200-card sets are legal.**  Also, in the event a set has a card that has been replaced (i.e. Singularity from A-Force) then the updated version must be used.

+###The Alpha and the Omega

+The mutants and their enemies are back and better than ever!

+**Season**: Fall 2020

+**Active**: October 1st 2020 through December 31st 2020

+**Rules**: Your main character and each supporting character in your deck (and any main characters and supporting characters in out-of-game piles) must have at least one of the following team affiliations.
+Each other card in your deck (and out-of-game piles) with a team affiliation must have at least one of the following team affiliations.

+ - Brotherhood of Mutants
+ - H.A.M.M.E.R
+Omega Level Mutants vs-system-2pcg-Omega
+   Resistance vs-system-2pcg-RESISTANCE Sentinels
+   vs-system-2pcg-Sentinels X-Men vs-system-2pcg-xmen In addition

+, there are four other cards you can include:

+Senator Kelly Supporting Character
+Simon Trask Main Character
+Simon Trask Supporting Character
+The Void Supporting Character

+Your deck can include cards from more than one of the above teams.

+You can have any number of neutral equipment, plot twists, or locations (cards without a team affiliation) in your deck.
+(Note: Cards with the Marvel logo in their upper right are neutral cards.)

+Expansion List:

+The Marvel Battles
+Legacy
+Deadpool & Friends
+Brotherhood of Mutants
+New Mutants
+Crossover Vol 1
+Galactic Guardians
+The Utopia Battles
+Resistance
+H.A.M.M.E.R.
+Crossover Vol 2
+Futures Past
+Freedom Force
+The Omegas
+There are neutral cards available in other products.
+These are legal for this Format.

 ###Cosmic Power